-4. Rating assignment process
+4. ESG rating assignment process

-The ESG rating is calculated as the weighted average of the rating scores obtained for the individual environmental, social and governance ratings.
-The weights assigned to each individual rating to calculate the overall ESG rating are assessed as the share of the section exposure to the overall exposure of the company (for example: the exposure of the environmental topic on the total ESG exposure).
-Likewise the weights assigned to each factor used to calculate the E, S and G ratings are assessed as the share of the factor's exposure to the total section's exposure (for example: the exposure of natural resources to total environmental exposure).
+The ESG rating is an integral rating and is calculated as the weighted average of the rating scores obtained for the individual environmental, social and governance ratings.
+The weights assigned to each individual rating to calculate the overall ESG rating are assessed as the share of the section exposure to the overall exposure of the company (for example: the exposure of the environmental topic on the total ESG exposure.)
+The ratings of sections E, S, and G consist of weighted average factor scores, which in turn consist of weighted average subfactor scores (see Table 2).

-The rating process includes the following steps:
+The rating process (see Graph 1) includes the following steps:

 - 1. Risk exposure assessment

 - 2. Risk mitigation assessment

 - 3. Controversies assessment

-- 4. Final ESG rating calculation